rsyncOSX/RsyncUIdocs/content/post/ssh.md

 description = "RsyncUI can guide you in setting up passwordless login by ssh-keys." lastmod = "2020-12-13"
 +++
 RsyncUI utilizes user set ssh keypath and identityfile.

+Default values for ssh are `~/.ssh/id_rsa` and portnumber `22`.
+It is **not required** to set your own values for key path and identityfile if default values are used.

-See more info about how to set it in [the user configuration](/post/userconfiguration/).
+- how to set ssh keypath and identityfile in [the user configuration](/post/userconfiguration/#ssh-settings)

 The ssh parameter within the rsync command is if set by the user: